Roy Moore’s sexual assault allegations cloud Alabama special Senate election

 That line of defense is not “as strident or strong as one might expect,” Taylor said.
 “The question becomes: Does Mr. Moore come up with a more effective defense?
 Does he come up with a more coherent message to explain this story other than ‘fake news,’ although that does appeal to certain voters?”

+Despite numerous Republican leaders backing away from Moore, Trump tweeted on Dec.
+4 that his vote on certain issues – such as, immigration, gun rights and judicial appointments – was needed.

+A week before the election, the Republican National Committee began to support Moore again, just three weeks after it pulled its financial support for the beleaguered candidate.

-Democrat Doug Jones leads Moore by 8 points, according to a Fox News poll released in mid-November.
-But the holidays and big Alabama football games before the election could distract voters from the fallout of the allegations, Taylor said.
+Democrat Doug Jones leads Moore by 8 points, according to a Fox News poll released mid-November.
+But the holidays and big Alabama football games before the election could distract voters from the allegations, Taylor said.

+And should Moore win, Senate Majority Leader Mitch McConnell, R-Ky., said he would “immediately have an issue with the Ethics Committee.”

 Doug Jones, Democrat